Skip to content

 ])

-@node(output=VerifyResult, map_over="discover_clusters.groups", map_key="label")
+@node(outputs=VerifyResult, map_over="discover_clusters.groups", map_key="label")

 def verify(cluster: ClusterGroup) -> VerifyResult: